thetypingpuppy/ezadmob/README.md

 Ref:cordova-plugin-admob-free

 ## iOS IDFA App Tracking Transparency
 For iOS +14 users need to display an app tracking transparency message to enable/disable personalised ads.
 Ezadmob has a function built in for you to do this.
+Best practice is to show this when the application loads - https://developers.google.com/admob/ios/ios14
 ```
 ezadmob.requestIDFA(successCallback, errorCallback);
 ```